Video Editing

 We recommend including the following elements in your new YouTube intro video.

-• Add royalty free background music.
+• Add royalty free background music and sound effects to captivate users.

 Avoid these mistakes in your YouTube intro video